 If you choose to download and install the updates, the task will be running during the period selected in the GPO.
 Otherwise, the updates will be available for install.

 In the Options area, there’s a great tool to clean your server.
 For example, it’s possible to delete expired updates or computers no longer present in your environment.
 It’s important to run this wizard at least once a month to keep database size smaller and to avoid disk space waste.

 Migrate Content Folder

 If you want to migrate the repository folder, you can follow these steps:

 - Open a command in WSUS installation directory – (ex.
 C:\Program Files\Update Services\Tools)

 - Run the command: exe movecontent “new path for content” “new path for logs”

-This operation could require hours, so be careful to run the command out of business hours.
+This operation could take several hours, so be careful to run the command outside of business hours.

-In case you want to migrate your database from remote database, maybe a SQL Server, follow the official documentation from Microsoft Docs: https://docs.microsoft.com/en-us/windows-server/administration/windows-server-update-services/manage/wid-to-sql-migration
+If you want to migrate your database from a remote database, maybe a SQL Server, follow the official documentation from Microsoft Docs: https://docs.microsoft.com/en-us/windows-server/administration/windows-server-update-services/manage/wid-to-sql-migration

-Windows Server Update Services should be a must inside every companies to automate and simplify patch management.
-As we saw, in few steps we installed and enabled the roles to provide updates to all computers of our infrastructure.
+Windows Server Update Services should be a must have within every company to automate and simplify patch management.
+As we saw in just a few steps we installed and enabled the roles to provide updates to all computers of our infrastructure.